Our Programmes

 Niger

-A West African country as big as Switzerland, with a population of about 24 million, Niger is located in the Sahelian belt, without any access to the sea.
-Three quarters of the country is located in the desert zone.
+Niger is a West African country thirty times the size of Switzerland, with a population of around 24 million people, and is located in the Sahel belt, with no access to the sea.
+Three-quarters of the country is in the desert zone.

-Every year, the country ranks at the bottom of the human development indicators and is one of the poorest countries in the world.
+Every year, the country ranks at the bottom of the Human Development Indicators, making it one of the poorest countries in the world.
 80% of the population depends on agriculture, only one in four people is literate and the school enrolment rate is one of the lowest in the world.
-In 2020, extreme poverty will affect more than 10 million people, or more than 40% of the population.
-Food insecurity, a weak health system and low education levels are just some of the factors that contribute to endemic poverty.
+In 2020, extreme poverty affected more than 10 million people, i.e. more than 40% of the population.
+Food insecurity, a weak health system and low levels of education are just some of the factors contributing to endemic poverty.

-Niger, whose economy depends mainly on agriculture, is increasingly impacted by climate change, which not only greatly reduces agricultural yields but also causes extreme weather events such as floods and droughts.
+Niger’s economy depends mainly on agriculture, and so is increasingly affected by climate change, which not only greatly reduces agricultural yields but also causes extreme weather events such as floods and droughts.

-Although the direct victims of the Covid-19 pandemic appear to be few, the indirect consequences of the pandemic are a further blow to the country, whose growth rate has declined sharply between 2019 and 2020.
+Although there appear to be few direct victims of the Covid-19 pandemic, the indirect consequences of the pandemic are a further severe blow to a country whose growth rate fell sharply between 2019 and 2020.

-Significant insecurity problems in the East and West zones have been reinforced since 2015 with the presence and multiplication of jihadist groups in the Sahel.
-Regularly, the country is the scene of attacks and massacres against security forces and civilians.
+Major insecurity problems in both the east and the west have increased since 2015 with the presence and proliferation of jihadist groups in the Sahel.
+The country is regularly the scene of attacks and massacres against security forces and civilians.
 This weakens the economy and the population and undermines national security.

 As a preferred transit area for migrants from sub-Saharan Africa, Niger is currently home to large refugee camps and internally displaced persons.